 New composers need a little help which is why we included a smart feature that guides you while learning the art of composing music.
 To see how this works, press the NEW SONG, RECORD and MENTOR buttons.
 MENTOR will not activate unless you are in RECORD mode!

 Once activated, you can play any keys that have a letter and continue doing so until the composition is finished.

 Note: The "Mentor" is for those who are just beginning.
 Music students may choose to compose freely.

 To save your composition, you must first turn off the RECORD button.
 Once it is off, press the SONG button which will bring up a new window like the one shown below.

 Then touch slot 1, 2, 3 or 4 and press SAVE.
 The image below shows that slots 1 to 3 are full and slot 4 is still empty.
 Empty slots show XXXX's instead of letters.

 Besides saving, you can also LOAD songs and clear slots you no longer want to listen to.

-Being able to store a composition nice because it gives you to option to experiment and make changes without losing the original composition.
+Being able to store a melody is nice because it gives you the option to experiment and make changes without losing the original composition.
 More advanced users can also store up to four different parts and use the play all button to listen to all of them as if it was one long song.

-The tempo slider changes the play-back speed of your composition.
+The tempo slider changes the playback speed of your composition.
 While learning how to play your song, you might want to listen at the slowest setting.
 While you edit, you might want to pick a faster speed.
 There is no right or wrong speed so it all depends on what you feel is best.
-Music teachers often listen at the fastest (top) setting but when teaching a child how to compose, they use the slowest setting because it helps watching the keys which move during play-back.
+Music teachers often listen at the fastest (top) setting but when teaching a child how to compose, they use the slowest setting because it helps to watch the keys which move during playback.